connec/squash/README.md

   (also `this === exports === modules.exports`).
 Additional properties may be added to `module` to improve compatibility in future versions.

+* For the above reason, libraries such as jQuery that have vastly different dependencies on Node (`jsdom` etc.) than in the browser (DOM) do not work terribly well 'cross-platform' in this way.
+The easiest option here is to use the `global` variable to access the browser's `window` object, allowing you to include the library normally in the browser or attach it to `global` in Node.

 * There is no support for core Node modules such as `path`, `fs`, etc.

 * It doesn't attempt to provide any 'resolve' functionality inside the package,